localstack/docs/content/en/user-guide/aws/sqs/index.md

 With LocalStack, you can conveniently test SQS Query API calls without the need to sign or include `AUTHPARAMS` in your HTTP requests.

-For instance, you can use a basic `cURL` command to send a `SendMessage` command along with a MessageBody attribute:
+For instance, you can use a basic [curl](https://curl.se/) command to send a `SendMessage` command along with a MessageBody attribute:

 {{< command >}}
 $ curl "http://sqs.us-east-1.localhost.localstack.cloud:4566/000000000000/localstack-queue?Action=SendMessage&MessageBody=hello%2Fworld"